for the RMD version: https://rpubs.com/chadgordon09/step3

-The short answer is, no, attack efficiency doesn’t help us predict the future either.
+The quick answer is, no, attack efficiency doesn’t help us predict the future either.
 (However, it does help explain the past).
 Let’s follow the same steps we used for PS% and see why.

 1. Find the attack efficiency average for each team

 2. Grab all the different sets that were played + the two teams and who won the set

 3. Merge these two dataframes and create a column for attack eff difference.
 Again we use difference because we care about the matchup between two teams specifically.

 4. We have our independent (AtkEff_diff) and dependent (won_the_set) variables ready to go, time to plug them into a logistic model.

 4a.
 If you need some clarification of what all this stuff is, there’s more detail on this post.
 I’ll likely just cover the sparknotes version here and moving forward.

 5. So we build our model – which you can see from the red curve.
 It’s basically the same as the PS% model in that if your historical attack efficiency is higher than your opponents, we expect you to win the set.
 But that being said, there’s again a lot of overlap: i.e. you could have historically had a lower Atk Eff than your opponent and still have a 40% chance to win.

 6. Unfortunately, also like the PS% model, when it comes to actually making predictions on data where the model doesn’t already know the outcome…it’s not very useful.
 We see this in two places.